mattsoulanille/NovaJS/README.md

 This is an experiment in making Escape Velocity Nova run in the browser.
 Escape Velocity Nova (EV Nova) is a game created by [Ambrosia Software](http://www.ambrosiasw.com/) in collaboration with [ATMOS](https://en.wikipedia.org/wiki/ATMOS_Software).
 ### Project Goals
-* Funcion as a Nova Engine that can, given Nova files, run EV Nova.
+* Function as a Nova Engine that can, given Nova files, run EV Nova.
 * Improve on some of the issues with EV Nova's engine (such as limited turning angles) as long as doing so does not greatly affect gameplay.
 * Support multiplayer to an extent.